-While the primary manufacturing industries are listed above, another honorable mention that benefits from using a credit lender is construction.
-While it’s not considered manufacturing, it’s a major component of the national gross domestic product; therefore, construction is in its own category.
-Specific financing is geared towards the construction industry’s unique needs.
+While the primary manufacturing industries are listed above, construction is another honorable mention that benefits from using a credit lender.
+While it’s not considered manufacturing, it’s a major component of the national gross domestic product; therefore, construction is in its category.
+Specific financing is geared toward the construction industry’s unique needs.
 One such specific option is equipment financing.

-Equipment financing is a flexible funding solution that is used to cover all small and big-ticket equipment-related essentials using the machinery as collateral.
-For example, a business line of credit works similarly to a credit card and provides a hassle-free and steady cash flow.
+Equipment financing is a flexible funding solution that covers all small and big-ticket equipment-related essentials using the machinery as collateral.
+For example, a business line of credit works similarly to a credit card, providing a hassle-free and steady cash flow.
 Plus, you only pay interest on the number of funds you use.